AdelHol/weather_etl/weather_etl/README.md

 - Ensure the schedule toggle is ON in the Dagster UI
 - Dagster Daemon must be running (handled by `dagster dev`)

-## Deployment

-This project can be deployed via [Dagster+](https://docs.dagster.io/dagster-plus/).

-For more details, refer to the official documentation.

 ## API Info

 - Provider: [WeatherAPI](https://www.weatherapi.com/)